petergardfjall/dotfiles/cheat/sheets/python.cheat.md

 - `pip`: python's recommended package (or rather distribution) installer. when installing from PyPi `pip install <name>`, `pip` can install both sdists and wheels, but prefer wheels. `pip` doesn't have true dependency resolution, but uses the first specification found for a package.
-When `pip install` runs, it *only* installs dependencies declared in `install_requires` in `setup.py`.
+When `pip install` runs it *only* installs dependencies declared in `install_requires` in `setup.py`.

   - `requirements.txt`: lists items to be installed via `pip install -r <file>`.
     Installation order is undefined.
-Typically used to (1) `pip freeze` to produce repeatable installations (for apps/dev), (2) force pip to properly resolve deps, (3) override some dep with a locally patched version.
+Typically used to (1) `pip freeze` to produce repeatable installations (for dev environments), (2) force pip to properly resolve deps, (3) override some dep with a locally patched version.
 For libraries, `setup.py` is used to, via `install_requires` tell `pip` what dependencies are needed.
 These versions should not be pinned but be as wide as possible.
 Version pinning, as specified in `requirements.txt` should only be used for apps or repeatable builds.

 - `virtualenv`: a tool to create isolated python environments, with separate binaries and python path directories.
 Install anything within the virtual env